BitcoinDesign/Guide/guide/private-key-management/schemes.md

 ## Picking a scheme for your product

-Now that you have a clear picture of your use-case, target audience and risk vectors we can consider where on this spectrum you should be aiming.
+Now that you have a clear picture of your use-case, target audience and risk vectors we can consider which schemes might be suitable for your product.

 {% include image.html
    image = "/assets/images/guide/private-key-management/schemes/spectrum.jpg"